-This is your complete guide to Hoi An vegan restaurants and includes a printable map that you can take to Vietnam with you.
+This is your complete guide to the best vegan and vegetarian restaurants in Hoi An and includes a printable map that you can take to Vietnam with you.
 I hope you love the vegan food in Hoi An as much as I did!

 Also don’t miss these posts:

 I just finished writing a post about how Hue is the best city in Vietnam for vegans.
-But now that I’m writing this I realise that Hoi An vegan restaurants might be even better!
-There are tons of options for vegan and vegetarian eating in Hoi An, from the hole-in-the-wall Buddhist soup stalls to the tourist-oriented veggie restaurants.
+But now that I’m writing this I realize that if you’re vegan, Hoi An restaurants might be even better!
+There are tons of options for vegan and vegetarian restaurants in Hoi An, from the hole-in-the-wall Buddhist soup stalls to the tourist-oriented veggie restaurants.

 Hoi An is a fabulous destination, so book yourself in for long enough that you get to have lots of eating adventures while you’re there!